kalafut/imohash/README.md

 ## Design

-(Note: a more precise description is provide in the [algorithm description](https://github.com/kalafut/imohash/blob/master/algorithm.md).)
+(Note: a more precise description is provided in the [algorithm description](https://github.com/kalafut/imohash/blob/master/algorithm.md).)

 imohash is works by hashing small chunks of data from the beginning, middle and